predetermined/Gow/README.md

 Options:
-    -c, --command     The command that should be executed at start and reload -f, --files       Glob pattern of files that should trigger a reload (e.x. '**/*.js') -s, --silent      Disable console output
+    -c, --command     The command that should be executed at start and reload -f, --files       Glob pattern of files that should trigger a reload (e.x. '**/*.js') -e, --excludes    Comma-seperated list of excluded folders or files -s, --silent      Disable console output
     -d, --delay       Minimum delay between the reloads